-The Bulletin‘s 2016 honorees Bill and Eleanor Revelle are matching all 2018 Annual Fund gifts received by July 30, 2018 – up to $30,000!
+The Bulletin‘s 2016 honorees Bill and Eleanor Revelle are matching all 2018 Annual Fund gifts received by July 31, 2018.
 “Join us and help the Bulletin bring together the best scientific research and public policy analysis to create a safer and healthier planet.
-It is two minutes to midnight; we … Continued
+It is two minutes to midnight; we have a lot of … Continued

 Month: June 2018

 The carbon dioxide level in Earth’s atmosphere reached its highest level in human history last month, at 410 parts per million.
 Humans are a factor: We put carbon dioxide into the atmosphere, where it contributes to the warming of the planet, by burning fossil fuels.
 So far, Earth has warmed by 1 degree Celsius (1.8 … Continued

 The Senate has basically ignored arms control for years.
 It doesn’t have to be that way.